๐Ÿš€ Java Abstraction - Complete Guide (Improved Edition)

 ๐Ÿง What is Abstraction in Java?

-Abstraction is the process of hiding internal details and showing only essential features to the user.
+Abstraction is like a magic trick in programming: it hides the complicated "how" behind the scenes and only shows you the simple "what" you need to know.
+It's the process of hiding internal details and showing only essential features to the user.

 ๐ŸŽฏ Real-life Example:

-๐Ÿ”Œ TV Remote: When you press a TV remote button, you don't know how it works inside (circuit, IR signal) โ€” you just press it and it performs the action.
+๐Ÿ”Œ TV Remote: When you press a TV remote button, you don't need to know the complex electronics inside (like circuits or IR signals) โ€” you just press it, and the TV changes channel.
+The remote hides the complexity and provides simple buttons for you to use.

 ๐Ÿง That's abstraction: Hide the complex working, expose only simple interface.